NonGMOTrash/teralite/README.md

     Portions of this software are copyright ©2021 The FreeType Project (www.freetype.org).
 All rights reserved.

+### font credits:
+the font used is "Thintel" by Sam Keddy (http://samkeddy.com/fonts/) licensed under CC-BY 4.0

 ### sound credits:

 - sound: "soundname" by creator ( link ) licensed under CC